 Follow guidelines provided in (AD[02]) to prevent mosquito bites.
 The use of insect repellent is recommended; however, repellent must be applied at least 30 minutes prior to arriving in the field if used.
 NEVER apply insect repellent in the vicinity of sampling equipment.
 After applying insect repellent, clean the palms of hands (e.g., with soap/water or alcohol swabs) before handling any sampling equipment.
-Note: do NOT use alcohol swabs with DEET as it increases absorption into the skin.
+Note: using ethanol on skin immediately prior to using DEET is not recommended as it increases absorption of the chemical into the skin.